 To the latter point, he echoed Sillesen’s sentiments, saying that vascular specialists were concentrated in urban areas.
 An SVS survey in 2017 found that only 6% of respondents practice in a rural setting, defined as having a population of fewer than 100,000.
 “The vascular specialty has the highest anticipated need of all specialities, but we are not producing enough vascular surgeons to get a significant increase in numbers,” Makaroun told attendees.
 Currently, 42% of US vascular surgeons are over the age of 55, and “the majority are trying to retire as soon as possible”, Makaroun said.
 He added that current training pathways in the USA are “not adequate to address the issues”, but that a task force on alternate pathways is studying the problem.

-Alberto Muñoz (Bogotá, Colombia), president of the World Federation of Vascular Societies (WFVS), provided the South American perspective on training pathways: “We have training programmes in most of our countries, and it is important to note that in most of the countries, general surgery training is required.
+Alberto Muñoz (Bogotá, Colombia), past president of the World Federation of Vascular Societies (WFVS), provided the Latin American perspective on training pathways: “We have training programmes in most of our countries, and it is important to note that in most of the countries, general surgery training is required.
 We have issues with migration, as in some countries it is mandatory to have general surgery certification.”
 Following the SVS 2018 annual meeting (20–23 June, Boston, USA), where it was reported that the USA had 1.4 vascular surgeons per 100,000 people, the WFVS decided to carry out their own investigation.
-According to their calculations, across the entirety of South America, there is an average of one vascular surgeon per 94,793 people.
+According to their calculations, across the entirety of Latin America, there is an average of one vascular surgeon per 94,793 people.
 However, there have been no studies, Muñoz said, evaluating the expected need for vascular surgeons in the region.

 Mansilha told the CX audience that, for EBVS, it was crucial to have “European standards of training and education for vascular surgery”.
 At CX on Monday, the EBVS announced the approval of a document delineating their training programme and its requirements, which Mansilha outlined.
 He stressed his belief in the importance of having a standard, European exam for vascular surgeons “not only for prestige, but also to consider the minimal requirements in Europe to facilitate the free exchange” of physicians.